 Boats equipped with engines whose horsepower is above that shown on their rating plate can be insured, but often at greater cost than for the same boat with engines conforming to the horsepower limitation.
 It may be necessary to change insurance companies, as some will decline.
 At this writing it is known that the Traveller's Insurance Company will write policies covering boats with engines that exceed the rated horsepower, although they do charge more than for the same boat with engines conforming to the horsepower limitation.
 It is important to disclose the horsepower of your engine(s).
 Usually an insurance policy will contain the serial number of the specific engine being covered and its horsepower.
 Misrepresentation of the engine horsepower would be a fraud and could result in lack of coverage.
 Some insurance companies raise the cost of insurance in proportion to the boat's maximum speed.

 For more information and previous discussion on this topic, please see the following archived articles from the forum:

-If you have a question or suggestions about the content of this article, please post to the linked message thread in the PERFORMANCE forum.
+If you have a question or suggestions about the content of this article, contact the author via email.